maxgronlund/heimdallr/README.md

 ### Contributing

-I hope that you will consider contributing to Heimdallr. please drop me an e-mail max@digiramp.com
+I hope that you will consider contributing to Heimdallr.
+Please drop me an e-mail max@digiramp.com
+I have also started a #Slack team https://heimdallr.slack.com

 ---